Top 50 + Fastest Hundred in Test Cricket History (2025 Complete List)

 9. Roy Fredericks

 Roy Fredericks was a brave batsman from the West Indies.
-In 1975, he scored a fastest 100 in Test cricket by making 100 runs in just 71 balls against Australia in Perth.
+In 1975, he scored the fastest 100 in Test cricket by making 100 runs in just 71 balls against Australia in Perth.

 He played with great confidence and hit many strong shots.
 The way he batted showed no fear, even against fast bowlers.
 His quick century helped his team a lot in that match.